mendix/docs/content/en/docs/developerportal/control-center/_index.md

 ## 3 Apps {#apps}

 On the **Active Apps** tab of this page, you can see a list of the active apps that belong to your company.
 For each app, you can see the Mendix Public Cloud Environment, either free or licensed appended to the app.
-For an app that has a free Mendix Public Cloud, you can do the following actions:

-- **Delete App**: The entire application, repository, free Mendix Public Cloud environment, and associated project information will be deleted and no longer accessible.
-- **Deactivate App**: The application will be deactivated and no longer accessible in the free Mendix Public Cloud environment.
-Data will likewise will be deleted.
-To re-activate the app, please go to the Apps section in Control Center.
-The associated project and app repository can be accessed via the Developer Portal.
-- **Delete Environment**: Only the free Mendix Public Cloud environment can be deleted, and all data will be removed.
-Creators will still be able to access the associated project and app repository in the Developer Portal.

 The **Deactivated Apps** tab lists your company's deactivated apps.
 The following details apply to deactivated apps:

 * A deactivated app still exists in the company, but it is invisible to regular users
 * You can only deactivate Free Apps that are not attached to [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) nodes

 When you click an app name, a pop-up window opens with the app profile.
-You have options to directly **Deactivate App** and **Delete App** in this window.
+If the app is deployed in the free Mendix Cloud environment, you have the options to directly **Deactivate App** and **Delete App** in this window by clicking the **...** on the upper-right corner.

 The window has the following tabs:

-* **App Info** – this tab has the **Description** and **App ID** fields, which are also available on the [General Settings](/developerportal/collaborate/general-settings/) page for your app in the Developer Portal
+* **App Info** – This tab has the **Description** and **App ID** fields, which are also available on the [General Settings](/developerportal/collaborate/general-settings/) page for your app in the Developer Portal.
-* **Members** – this tab presents the active members and external members of the app
+* **Members** – This tab presents the active members and external members of the app.
-	* You can directly deactivate a member from the app by clicking their name and selecting **Deactivate Member**
+	* You can directly deactivate a member from the app by clicking their name and selecting **Deactivate Member**.
-	* For other member management options, click **Manage Members**, which will open the **Security** > [Team](/developerportal/collaborate/team/#managing) page
+	* For other member management options, click **Manage Members**, which will open the **Security** > [Team](/developerportal/collaborate/team/#managing) page.
-	* As a Mendix Admin, you can also add yourself to a team via this page
+	* As a Mendix Admin, you can also add yourself to a team via this page.
+* **Environments** – This tab shows all the environments that this app is deployed
+  * You can directly delete a free Mendix Cloud environment on this tab.
 * **App Roles** –  this tab presents the team roles defined via the **Default App Roles** tab and/or customized for a particular app

 When you select one or more apps via the check boxes on the **Active Apps** or **Deactivated Apps** tab, a context menu appears at the bottom of the screen with options for exporting app details to an *.xlsx* file, deactivating/activating apps, and deleting apps.

+{{% alert color=“info” %}}Currently, every time, you can only deactivate up to 20 apps and delete 1 app.
+You can only deactivate and delete apps that are deployed in the free Mendix Cloud environment.
+If you select a licensed app, the operation will fail.{{% /alert %}}

 The **Default App Roles** tab shows the default [team roles](/developerportal/collaborate/app-roles/#team-roles) assigned for every new app created in your company.
 Hovering over a role brings up options to **Delete** or **Edit** the role.
 Click **Add Role** to add a new default role, which includes permissions on accessing [Team Server](/developerportal/collaborate/team-server/) and [Mendix Cloud](/developerportal/deploy/mendix-cloud-deploy/) information.